-5.2 Part-time employees working six (6) days per week shall receive time and one-half (1-1/2) for hours worked on the shortest day of employment.

-5.3 Employees working over five (5) consecutive hours shall be entitled to a lunch period of not less than one-half (1/2) hour nor more than one (1) hour.
+- 5.2 Part-time employees working six (6) days per week shall receive time and one-half (11⁄2) for hours worked on the shortest day of employment. - 5.3 Employees working over five (5) consecutive hours shall be entitled to a lunch period of not less than one-half (1/2) hour nor more than one (1) hour.
 Lunch periods shall be posted and followed as nearly as practical.
-Such lunch period shall be scheduled not earlier than two (2) hours, nor later than five (5) hours after the commencement of an employee's work shift.

-5.4 Rest Periods: Employees shall be allowed a rest period of not less than ten minutes, on the Employer's time, for each four hours of working time.
+Such lunch period shall be scheduled not earlier than two (2) hours, nor later than five (5) hours, after the commencement of an employee's work shift. - 5.4 Rest Period.
+Employees shall be allowed a rest period of not less than ten (10) minutes, on the Employer's time, for each four (4) hours of working time.
 Rest periods shall be scheduled as near as possible to the mid-point of the work period.
-No employee shall be required to work more than three hours without a rest period.

-5.5 The checking of monies and cash registers shall be done on the Employer's time.

-5.6 No employee shall be required to take time off in lieu of overtime pay.

-5.7 Weekly work schedules for employees shall be posted by the Employer no later than 6:00 P.M.
+No employee shall be required to work more than three (3) hours without a rest period. - 5.5 The checking of monies and cash registers shall be done on the Employer's time. - 5.6 No employee shall be required to take time off in lieu of overtime pay. - 5.7 Weekly work schedules for employees shall be posted by the Employer no later than 6:00 p.m.
 Thursday before the start of the workweek, and any alteration in such work schedule changing the employees' days off must be made not later than Saturday noon.
-It is understood that the established work schedule may be changed as required by unexpected developments, such as illness of employees, accidents, reduction in business, etc. The Employer will attempt to advise the affected employee of any schedule changes which occur after noon Saturday.
-Schedule changes, which reduce an employee's hours after an employee has reported to duty as scheduled, will be made only in cases of emergency.
-The work schedule (made out in ink) will include the name of the employee, starting time and ending time, and days off.

-5.8 No employee shall be required to work a split shift.

-5.9 No employee, other than Helper Clerks and Courtesy Clerks, shall be required to work less than four (4) continuous hours in any one day on which ordered to report for work if they report on time and are available for such hours.

-5.10 There shall be no "free" or "time-off-the-clock" work practices under this Agreement.
+It is understood that the established work schedule may be changed as required by unexpected developments, such as illness of employees, accidents, reduction in business, etc. The Employer will attempt to advise the affected employee(s) of any schedule changes which occur after noon Saturday.
+Schedule changes which reduce an employee's hours after an employee has reported to duty as scheduled will be made only in cases of emergency.
+The work schedule (made out in ink) will include the name of the employee, starting time and ending time, and days off. - 5.8 No employee shall be required to work a split shift. - 5.9 No employee, other than Helper Clerks, shall be required to work less than four (4) continuous hours in any one (1) day on which ordered to report for work if they report on time and are available for such hours. - 5.10 There shall be no "free" or "time-off-the clock" work practices under this Agreement.
 Any employee found by the Employer or the Union to be engaging in such unauthorized practice shall be subject to discipline, which may include termination.
-Likewise, the Employer shall not encourage, intimidate, or coerce an employee to perform "off-the-clock" work.
+Likewise, the Employer shall not encourage, intimidate, or coerce an employee to perform "off-the-clock" work. - 5.11 Weekly Guarantee.
+Part-time employees who have completed their probationary period shall be scheduled for at least twenty (20) hours work in each week, sixteen (16) hours for Helper Clerks and Senior Courtesy Clerks (no guarantee for Courtesy Clerks).
+Time off with pay

+(vacation, sick, etc.) shall be counted towards this weekly minimum.
+The aforementioned weekly guarantee shall not apply if one (1) or more of the following conditions exist:

+- (1) A week in which the employee restricts his/her availability during the week. - (2) Work is not available due to acts of God.